ranjithchodavarapu/ranjithchodavarapu/README.md

 I'm **Ranjith Chodavarapu**, a **Deep Learning** and **Machine Learning**  **Practitioner** and **Learner**.I'm here to learn a lot of things in the process of developing a model and also visualization of the model in real time

-- 🔭 I’m currently working on Image Segmentation on medical data
+- 🔭 I’m currently working on FHE on LLM's and KAN
 - 🌱 I’m currently learning from [youtube](https://www.youtube.com/), [Kaggle](https://www.kaggle.com/)  .
-- 🤔 I’m looking for someone to teach  ** Security in Cloud computing **
+- 🤔 I’m looking for someone to teach  ** Cyber Security in computing **
 - 🌱 Completed my masters' in computational data science concentration
 - 📫 How to reach me: [Connect/Message](https://linkedin.com/in/ranjith-chodavarapu/)
 - ⚡ Fun fact: I love to listen music and play badmition